ASICS legit check: how to spot a real sneaker

 Smell

 Simple but effective: authentic ASICS have a neutral factory smell.
-A strong chemical, solvent, or glue smell upon receiving a pair is often a sign of materials made from substitutes.
+A strong chemical, solvent, or glue smell upon receiving a pair is often a sign of manufacturing with substitute materials.

 | Area | Authentic | Fake |